“An ounce of prevention is worth a pound of cure.”

 Keeping an eye on the roof is mandatory, particularly for older properties.
 Depending on the product, most roofing shingles have an approximate 20-year lifespan.
 Roofs are forgiving components, thankfully, and give plenty of warning before they fail.
 By getting up on the roof every summer and inspecting, any developing problems will become evident.

 Watch for curling, cracking and missing shingles as well as granules that are dislodging.
 These are sure signs of deterioration and are indicators that a major expense will be due sooner rather than later.
 Replace the shingles or anchor them with appropriate fasteners.
 Additionally, watch for flashing problems.
-Flashings are susceptible to
+Flashings are susceptible to wind and wind-driven rain.
+Any bent, damaged or missing flashings must be attended to before the harsh winter weather returns.

 Summer is also the best time to have a roof replaced.
 Most re-roofs take about one week.
 During that time, the building is seriously exposed to the elements.
 Winter is not the time to be roofing when any repairs could’ve been done in the safe, warm weather.